reliverse/rempts/README.md

 ## Overview

 `@reliverse/prompts` is a **type-safe**, high-performance library for building modern CLI applications.
-It’s designed to help you focus on creating **great user experiences**, not juggling repetitive CLI logic.
+It's designed to help you focus on creating **great user experiences**, not juggling repetitive CLI logic.

 Use `@reliverse/prompts` for everything from quick scripts to full-featured, production-grade tools.
-With minimal boilerplate, robust error handling, and built-in accessibility features, you’ll be shipping delightful CLI workflows in no time.
+With minimal boilerplate, robust error handling, and built-in accessibility features, you'll be shipping delightful CLI workflows in no time.

 ## Key Features